1821 Info 9a for Caleb Crompton

 Their marriage

-After the death of her first husband, William henry Cox, who died in Ballarat Hospital, Elizabeth milner returned to Mount Jeffcott where she married for the second time.
+After the death of her first husband, William Henry COX, who died in Ballarat Hospital, Elizabeth Milner CROMPTON returned to Mount Jeffcott where she married for the second time.

 1883 MARRIAGES solemnized in the District of St Arnuad